svanderburg/php-sbdata/README.md

 If the provided `$submittedForm` is an invalid form, then the invalid table cells are marked as such, using the `invalid` style class.
 You can use CSS to give it a visually distinct appearance, such as a red border.
-If `$submittedForm` is `null` then the table is just being rendered without any error markings.
+If `$submittedForm` is `null` then the table is just rendered without any error markings.

-Furthermore, the view function adds an additional hidden input field to each table row named `__id` so that you know which row has been modified.
+Furthermore, the view function adds an additional hidden input field to each table row named `__id` so that it is known which row has been modified.

 Constructing a form from a table definition
 --------------------------------------------